Kings trade Jeff Carter to Penguins for pair of draft picks - WHIZ News

 Pittsburgh is in third place in the East Division, but just two points behind Washington and the New York Islanders for the lead.

+Carter joins a club that has won 8 of 10 to keep pressure on Washington and the Islanders for the top spot in the East.
+The Penguins have done it by playing the kind of responsible north-south hockey head coach Mike Sullivan covets and they’ve done it with center Evgeni Malkin and rising winger Kasperi Kapanen nursing injuries.
+Both are expected back in time for the postseason.

+Pittsburgh will get a chance to ease Carter into the lineup.
+The Penguins are off until Thursday and are in a stretch that includes a series of games against also-rans in the East.
+Pittsburgh hosts reeling Philadelphia on Thursday before a weekend set against woeful Buffalo and three more games against the Devils.

-Carter’s departure leaves just four members of the Kings two Stanley Cup teams still with the franchise — captain Anze Kopitar, forward Dustin Brown, defenseman Drew Doughty and goalie Jonathan Quick.
+Carter’s departure leaves only four members of the Kings’ two Stanley Cup teams still with the franchise — captain Anze Kopitar, forward Dustin Brown, defenseman Drew Doughty and goalie Jonathan Quick.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports